Who is the Browns starting QB while Deshaun Watson serves suspension?

 - Tom BradyLiveTodayTomorrowvs--|

-Who is the Browns’ starting QB for the first six games? originally appeared on NBC Sports Boston
+Who is the Browns’ starting QB for the first six games? originally appeared on NBC Sports Philadelphia

 Jacoby Brissett is a name Cleveland Brown fans have familiarized themselves with this NFL offseason.